Phuire-Research/Stratimux/Concept.md

 Fire is Warm and Keeps Us from the Cold.
 But Fire can Light your Hair on Fire.
 As Your Hair is like the Dry Brush.
+And Fires Burns and Hurts, but Keeps Us Warm.
 ```

 ## STRX Quality contains all Functional Data that Pertain to an Action.